dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 Linear barcodes as well as QR codes are both equally recognized with the DHIS2-RTS mobile app.
 Linear barcodes have the advantage that they can be easily generated from a simple Excel spreadsheet but the disadvantage that they are quite long even for codes with only a few characters and the mobile device has to be held exactly horizontally during scanning (the red line in the barcode scanner window has to cover the entire barcode from left to right) in order for the barcode to be recognized.

-Although QR codes can be generated from many websites for free, they can only be generated one by one and cannot be generated with a spreadsheet application.
-But the have the big advantage of being far smaller, being able to store longer codes and that they can be read from any angle, even if the mobile device is tilted (rotated) to the left or right and from greater distances.
+Therefore the use of QR codes which require much less space, can be read from any angle and greater distances, is recommended which can be generated from numerous freely accessible website.

 Barcode labels can be very simply printed from Excel on any computer provided that the "LibreBarcode39" font is installed:

-- close all Microsoft Excel files
+- Close all Microsoft Excel files

-- copy the LibreBarcode39-Regular.ttf file to your computer
+- Copy the LibreBarcode39-Regular.ttf file to your computer

-- in the Windows Explorer right-click on the file: a pop-up window opens
+- In the Windows Explorer right-click on the file: a pop-up window opens

-- select "install": a pop-up window opens
+- Select "install": a pop-up window opens

-- select: "Yes": the font installs on the computer
+- Select: "Yes": the font installs on the computer

-- open the Excel file for printing barcode labels: any copied Excel file with the font set to barcodes will now display barcodes
+- Open the Excel file for printing barcode labels: any copied Excel file with the font set to barcodes will now display barcodes

-- highlight any (additional) fields which should display barcodes
+- Highlight any (additional) fields which should display barcodes

-- click in the drop-down window with the fonts
+- Click in the drop-down window with the fonts

-- scroll down to the list of available fonts to the letter L which will appear as a barcode and display "Libre Barcode 39" when mousing over
+- Scroll down to the list of available fonts to the letter L which will appear as a barcode and display "Libre Barcode 39" when mousing over

 ![](media/image47.png)

-- Select "Libre Barcode 39": the drop-down window closes and the text appears as barcodes

-The "PSM barcode label template" Excel file contains three worksheets

-"A Item catalogue": this worksheet contains a list of all the stock items used in the respective pharmacy.
-The user tags the items for which a label is required by typing "X" next to the item in column B.

-"B Label selection": this worksheet uses a lookup function to display only the items selected from the worksheet.

-"C Label print": this worksheet correctly formats the item code, barcode and item description on four labels per page if printed in landscape which can be printed on any printer.

 #### Stock receipts